 The main bean deployed is the JMSBridge bean.
 The bean is configurable by the parameters passed to its constructor.

-To let a parameter be unspecified (for example, if the authentication is anonymous or no message selector is provided), use selector is coult /> for the unspecified parameter value.
+To let a parameter be unspecified (for example, if the authentication is anonymous or no message selector is provided), use <null /> for the unspecified parameter value.

 Source Connection Factory Factory